 So what is Gluten anyway?

-This is a fantastic resource frequented by medical doctors, nutritionists and other well versed authors who post often and are quick to reply to questions posted on their comment boards and via twitter and facebook pages.
+My go-to guide for questions related to Celiac Disease or sensitivities is Celiac.com.
+It’s a great resource powered by doctors, nutritionists and other well versed authors who post often and are quick to reply to questions on their comment boards and via twitter and facebook pages.
 I highly recommend following their posts and exploring their Gluten Free Mall for those of you who don’t have as much access to gluten free products as you would like.